171930433/vtk-examples/src/Python.md

 [PineRootConnectivityA](/Python/VisualizationAlgorithms/PineRootConnectivityA) | The isosurface, with no connectivity filter applied.
 [PineRootDecimation](/Python/VisualizationAlgorithms/PineRootDecimation) | Applying the decimation and connectivity filters to remove noisy isosurfaces and reduce data size.
 [PlateVibration](/Python/VisualizationAlgorithms/PlateVibration) | Demonstrates the motion of a vibrating beam.
-[PointDataSubdivision](/Python/Visualization/PointDataSubdivision) | Vary the shapes of glyphed points using a programmable glyph filter
+[PointDataSubdivision](/Python/Visualization/PointDataSubdivision) | Demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.
 [PointSize](/Python/Visualization/PointSize) |
 [ProbeCombustor](/Python/VisualizationAlgorithms/ProbeCombustor) | Probing data in a combustor.
 Probes are regular arrays of 50 by 50 points that are then passed through a contouring filter.
 [ProgrammableGlyphFilter](/Python/Visualization/ProgrammableGlyphFilter) | Generate a custom glyph at each point.